Black Friday Sale Coming Soon!

 In the next section, we’ll compare these SMTP services in detail so that you can pick the best one for your site(s).

 Going forward, we also plan to add even more dedicated integrations.
+You can see these planned integrations and vote on your favorites on the Gravity Forms roadmap.

 Beyond those dedicated integrations, Gravity SMTP also offers a custom SMTP option that lets you connect your site to any standard SMTP-enabled server, which gives you even more flexibility.